capcom6/android-sms-gateway/.github/ISSUE_TEMPLATE/bug_report.md

 **Smartphone**
 - Device: [e.g., Google Pixel]
 - OS: [e.g., Android 11]
+- SIM Card Count: [e.g., 1 or 2] (Please specify the number of active SIM cards in the device)

 **Additional Context**
 Add any other context about the problem here, such as log file excerpts.